strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= NEXT =
+* ENHANCEMENT: Clicking on a report widget no longer takes you to the details page.
+You have to click the details button.
+This allows us to add additional functionality to the widgets.
+* ENHANCEMENT: Updated reports widgets so the "details" button only shows if a page function is defined for that report.
+You can now have report widgets without details pages.

 = 1.8.13.1 =
 * BUG: Fixed issue where end dates were being set/saved incorrectly from the edit user/profile page in the dashboard.
 * BUG: Fixed warnings in the Braintree PHP library.
 (Thanks, Travis Shivers)